 Monica Parks, of Hastings, is a Specialty Nurse at the Prime Therapeutics Specialty Pharmacy where she provides care management to individuals with chronic illness and supervises a team of nurses.
 She graduated from the College of St. Catherine in Minneapolis with an Associate of Science in Nursing and has experience in medical surgical nursing as well as long-term care.
 Ms. Parks has served in the community as a Dakota County Soil and Water Conservation District 3 board supervisor.
 She was appointed to the Board of Nursing in 2011 as an RN board member and her term expires in 2015.

 Steven Strand, of Duluth, is a registered nurse in the Medical Intensive Care Unit at Essentia Health-St. Mary’s Medical Center.
 He earned his Bachelor of Arts at the College of St. Scholastica School of Nursing in Duluth.
 Mr. Strand was appointed in 2012 and his term will expire in 2016.

 Natya Stroud, of Fridley, is a registered nurse at Allina-Abbott Northwestern Birth Center.
-Her education includes an Associate of Science in Nursing from Minneapolis Community and Technical College, a Bachelor of Science in Nursing from Metropolitan State University, and she is enrolled in the Doctorate of Nursing Practice program at the University of Minnesota.
+Her education includes an Associate of Science in Nursing from Minneapolis Community and Technical College, and a Bachelor of Science in Nursing from Metropolitan State University.
+She has completed a Doctorate of Nursing Practice program at the University of Minnesota.
 Ms. Stroud volunteers as a registered nurse at the Al-Shifa Free Community Clinic in Fridley and the Al Mauun Community Outreach in Minneapolis.
 She was appointed to the Board of Nursing in 2012 and her term expires in 2016.

 © Copyright 2012 - State of Minnesota.